Benable — create shareable lists of things you recommend!

 Luna Phare

-In 2005, I ditched all the chemical-laden products I had💡and committed to living a natural, holistic lifestyle that was kind to me and kind to the planet.💃 I see many people trying and failing to start the same journey, and I want to share what I...
+In 2005, I ditched chemical-laden products for a natural, holistic lifestyle—kind to me and the planet 🌿🌎.
+I see many struggling to start this journey, and I want to share what I’ve learned.
+My goal is to illuminate your path and make your transit...

 Luna Phare's Lists